‘General Hospital’ Weekly Spoilers: Jax Is Back, Kristina Causes Waves, And Willow Reveals A Secret

 Alexis will be feeling optimistic and Michael is showing his appreciation, and it sounds as if Kristina will seem to make positive progress.
 However, Kristina probably isn’t fully out of the woods yet.

-Jax returns to Port Charles with Tuesday’s episode and his primary goal is to help his daughter Josslyn as she copes with Oscar’s death.
+Jax returns to Port Charles with Tuesday’s episode, and his primary goal is to help his daughter Josslyn as she copes with Oscar’s death.
 However, General Hospital spoilers tease that he’ll be sticking around and may latch onto a new business opportunity.

 Ava's ready to take justice into her own hands, West Coast.
 But who's that knocking on her door?